- Local groups

 You can earn the points you need without taking courses.

-Many other activities qualify—teaching courses, giving talks or seminars, mentoring other editors, volunteering for EAC, writing and reading about editing, attending EAC conference sessions and more.
+Many other activities qualify—teaching courses, giving talks or seminars, mentoring other editors, volunteering for Editors Canada, writing and reading about editing, attending Editors Canada conference sessions and more.

 And, of course, working qualifies, too.